Mercedes-Benz CL-Class (C216): CL 65 AMG, "40th Anniversary" limited-edition (2006)

-CL 500 model "Trademark Centenary" (2009–)
+CL 500 "Trademark Centenary" (2009)

-It is a version of the 2009 model year CL 500 and CL 500 4MATIC commemorating the 100th birthday of the Mercedes three-pointed star and the Benz emblem, when on 24 June 1909 Daimler-Motoren-Gesellschaft officially registered the design of the Mercedes star, and on 6 August Benz & Cie. registered the letters "Benz", enclosed by a laurel wreath, as a trademark with the Imperial Patent Office.
+The CL 500 "Trademark Centenary" is a limited edition version of the 2009 model year CL 500 and CL 500 4Matic commemorating the 100th birthday of the Mercedes three-pointed star and the Benz emblem, when on 24 June 1909 Daimler-Motoren-Gesellschaft officially registered the design of the Mercedes star, and on 6 August Benz & Cie. registered the letters "Benz", enclosed by a laurel wreath, as a trademark with the Imperial Patent Office.
 Changes include historic trademarks dating from 1909 in gilded plate brass, which are inset into the centre console; designo metallic graphite body colour, AMG Sports package, exclusive high-sheen 20-inch 5 twin-spoke AMG light-alloy wheels in titanium grey, 255/35 R 20 front and 275/35 R 20 rear tyres, partly hand-stitched designo aniline leather with contrasting seams in a light sand colour, wood/leather steering wheel, interior trim in shining black piano lacquer, anthracite Alcantara roof lining and black floor mats with AMG lettering and sand-coloured edging.

 The vehicle went on sale on 26 June 2009.

-CL 550 4MATIC "100 Years of Mercedes-Benz Edition" (2009–)
+CL 550 "100 Years of Mercedes-Benz Edition" (2009)

-It is a limited version of the 2010 model year CL 550 4MATIC based on the CL 500 4MATIC model "Trademark Centenary", with 255/35 R 20 tires, Sahara Beige leather interior upholstery, an SD card slot in the center console, a USB interface in the glove compartment, a universal Media Interface for connecting mobile audio devices and all components of the Premium 2 package.
+The CL 550 "100 Years of Mercedes-Benz Edition" is a limited edition version of the 2010 model year CL 550 and CL 550 4Matic built to commemorate the 100th birthday of the Mercedes three-pointed star and the Benz emblem.
+It has most of the same features as the CL 500 "Trademark Centenary", including the emblems featuring the original Daimler and Benz logo trademarks in gilded plate brass inset into the center console.
+It was offered with both rear-wheel drive and all-wheel drive (4Matic) in some markets, but was only offered with 4Matic for the US market, like the standard CL 550.

 The US model went on sale in summer of 2009.

 Engines

 BlueEFFICIENCY models include ECO start/stop function.

+&ast;CL 550 / CL 550 4MATIC in the United States.